 Vibram suggests spending 3 months, slowly increasing the number of hours you wear the shoes.
 Having gone through two transitions and one failed one, I can confirm that this is about right.
 I would recommend spending at least another 3 months to half a year if you plan on running in it.
 Tendons in particular takes much longer than muscles to strengthen and gradual increase is the only way forward.

 Running barefoot is a completely different ball game.
 It took me about a year of consciously and constantly adjusting my running form until I could do it automatically, which seems like a long time.
-But the time investment is well worth it if you want longevity out of this form of activity.
+But the time investment is well worth it if you want longevity out of this form of activity and to avoid injury.
 As mentioned in earlier paragraph, we are built to run until old age so it pays to get it right when you start.

 The most notable difference when running in barefoot shoes is that you land on your forefoot and use the archilles and your calf muscles to cushion the landing and release the stored energy on kick back.
 If you’ve ever tried to run on a hard ground with no shoes, we all naturally start to take this form.
 In a fairly high grassy (savanna like) environment in which we probably evolved for a long time, it’s hard to judge the accurate topography of the landscape beneath.
 Once again, the natural inclination is to land on your forefoot since you have that split second more to adjust, safeguarding you from sprained or broken ankle – a near death sentence for a persistence hunter still in the food chain.

 Second difference is that barefoot runners have a much higher cadence (the foot turnover) at about 180 per minute.
 Shorter strides allows accurate forefoot placement and longer time to absorb the shock since your legs are not hyper-extended at the point of landing.
 It’s very difficult to land on your forefoot if your foot is extended beyond your knee.